TheBormann/PersonalProjects/Summaries and cheatsheets/Machine learning in python/4. Data cleaning/ReadMe.md

 If you aren't sure if dropping or imputing will yield better results, than implement both and compare via Mean average error.

 ## 3. Scaling and normalization
-Scaling and normalization can improve your prediction result immensely, if you use certian types of algorithms.
+Scaling and normalization can improve your prediction result immensely, if you use certain types of algorithms.
 * Gradient Descent Based Algorithms: \
     These algorithms improve step by step.
 To find the minimum an algorithm must step closer and closer to the minimum, without overstepping the minimum to much, otherwise it can't find the optimal result.
 But if there are different